japila-books/apache-spark-internals/docs/CompressionCodec.md

 compressedInputStream is used when:

-* TorrentBroadcast is requested to xref:core:TorrentBroadcast.adoc#unBlockifyObject[unBlockifyObject]
+* TorrentBroadcast is requested to core:TorrentBroadcast.md#unBlockifyObject[unBlockifyObject]

 * ReliableCheckpointRDD is requested to readCheckpointFile

-* EventLoggingListener is requested to xref:spark-history-server:EventLoggingListener.adoc#openEventLog[openEventLog]
+* EventLoggingListener is requested to spark-history-server:EventLoggingListener.md#openEventLog[openEventLog]

 * GenericAvroSerializer is requested to decompress a schema

-* SerializerManager is requested to xref:serializer:SerializerManager.adoc#wrapForCompression[wrap an input stream of a block for compression]
+* SerializerManager is requested to serializer:SerializerManager.md#wrapForCompression[wrap an input stream of a block for compression]

-* UnsafeShuffleWriter is requested to xref:shuffle:UnsafeShuffleWriter.adoc#mergeSpillsWithFileStream[mergeSpillsWithFileStream]
+* UnsafeShuffleWriter is requested to shuffle:UnsafeShuffleWriter.md#mergeSpillsWithFileStream[mergeSpillsWithFileStream]

 == [[createCodec]] Creating CompressionCodec